 As is often the case in a small city, Rochester doesn't have a public transportation system that people use for their commute.

-The per capita income in Rochester in 2010 was $43,324, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $173,296 for a family of four.
+The per capita income in Rochester in 2018 was $56,290, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $225,160 for a family of four.
+However, Rochester contains both very wealthy and poor people as well.

-Rochester is a somewhat ethnically-diverse city.
 The people who call Rochester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rochester residents report their race to be White, followed by Asian.
-Important ancestries of people in Rochester include Irish, Polish, Italian, and English.
+Important ancestries of people in Rochester include German, Italian, Irish, Polish, and English.

 The most common language spoken in Rochester is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Polish and Spanish.